-As of September 30, 2017, the net carrying value of our goodwill and other intangible assets totaled \$9,069.
+As of March 31, 2018, the net carrying value of our goodwill and other intangible assets totaled \$8,911.5.
 As required by generally accepted accounting principles, we periodically assess these assets to determine if there are indicators of impairment.
 Impairment of intangible assets may be triggered by developments both within and outside our control.
 Deteriorating economic conditions, technological changes, disruptions to our business, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of the assets, intensified competition, divestitures, market capitalization declines and other factors may impair our goodwill and other intangible assets.
 Any charges relating to such impairments could adversely affect our results of operations in the periods in which an impairment is recognized.

-During the second quarter 2017, we reviewed our Kanuma intangible asset for impairment.
-Based on our estimated net cash flows and the net book value associated with Kanuma, the asset was recoverable as of June 30, 2017.
-As part of our standard quarterly procedures, we reviewed the Kanuma asset as of September 30, 2017 and determined that there were no indicators of impairment.
+As part of our standard quarterly procedures, we reviewed the Kanuma asset as of March 31, 2018 and determined that there were no indicators of impairment.
 We will continue to review the related valuation and accounting of this asset in future quarters as new information becomes available to us.
 Changes to assumptions used in our net cash flow projections may result in impairment charges in subsequent periods.
-The net book value of the Kanuma intangible asset as of September 30, 2017 is \$3,578.
+The net book value of the Kanuma intangible asset as of March 31, 2018 is \$3,447.8.